Reading time: 12 minutes

 Approaching the end, I notice that the people in front don’t seem to be making way as they come off the escalator.
 In fact, they seem to be congregating at the bottom, chatting, paying no attention that I, along with a mass of others behind me, are about to arrive at the bottom of the escalator and will need room to land.

-As a result of total lack of courtesy, I then have a choice to either start running back up the escalator, or push aggressively forward, as a blockade of Chinese people stand gormlessly and cluelessly at the bottom, disregarding the hoard of people about to be churned up by the dangerous, potentially life-threatening stairs.
+As a result of total lack of courtesy, I then have a choice to either start running back up the escalator, or push aggressively forward, as a blockade of Chinese people stands gormlessly and cluelessly at the bottom, disregarding the hoard of people about to be churned up by the dangerous, potentially life-threatening stairs.

 I may speak jokingly of this, but I have to say, experiencing it, was genuinely very terrifying.